BackOverview: The Placements tool - for organising work experience

 What about a student's special needs, illnesses, or injuries that might affect a placement?

-In the ‘Parent/caregiver agreement’ the parent/caregiver is asked if the student has any special needs, illnesses or injuries that are relevant to the placement.
-Any details they give are flagged to the school/college placement coordinator, and to the employer.
+In the ‘Parent agreement’ the parent is asked if the student has any special needs, illnesses or injuries that are relevant to the placement.
+Any details the parent gives here are flagged to the school/college placement coordinator, and to the employer, in the ‘It’s going ahead!' emails that are sent to them when the Permission form is completed by the placement coordinator.

-We keep any information about special needs, illnesses or injuries that is added by the student confidential from the parent/caregiver, and similarly we keep information on this topic that is added by the parent/caregiver confidential from the student.
+We keep any information about special needs, illnesses or injuries that is added by the student confidential from the parent, and similarly we keep information on this topic that is added by the parent confidential from the student.
 Why?
-Because this is best practice when it comes to encouraging students, and parents/caregivers, to communicate this important but sensitive information.
+Because this is best practice when it comes to encouraging students, and parents, to communicate this important but sensitive information.

 After a form is saved, who can edit it?